TTomilin/MEAL/README.md

 ```
 @article{tomilin2025meal,
   title={MEAL: A Benchmark for Continual Multi-Agent Reinforcement Learning},
-  author={Tomilin, Tristan and van den Boogaard, Luka and Garcin, Samuel and Grooten, Bram and Fang, Meng and Pechenizkiy, Mykola},
+  author={Tomilin, Tristan and van den Boogaard, Luka and Garcin, Samuel and  Ruhdorfer, Constantin and Grooten, Bram and Bulling, Andreas and Pechenizkiy, Mykola and Fang, Meng},
   journal={arXiv preprint arXiv:2406.01234},
   year={2025}
 }